iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 ...
 ```

-It runs the specified command that writes the metrics values to `metrics.json`.
+It runs the specified command (`python train.py`) in `dvc.yaml`.
+That command
+writes the metrics values to `metrics.json`.

+This experiment is then associated with the values found in parameters file
+(`params.yaml`), and other dependencies (`data/images/`) with these produced
+metrics.

 <details>